 Rahway High School Ms. D. Maller

-This British Literature based course will provide the structure and environment to establish and enhance the development students to enter into their senior year.
+This British Literature-based course will provide the structure and environment to establish and enhance the development of students to enter into their senior year.
 The course focus is on British Literature.
 Students will read, understand and learn how to use rhetorical analysis in both reading and writing.
 Students will be encouraged to develop critical thinking skills and utilize these skills throughout the course.

 Holt, Rineholt, Winston Elements of Literature sixth course Literature of Britain,

 Various novels, short stories, poems and articles including but not limited to the following:

 Mankind and its Monsters

 Major Work: Frankenstein, Mary Shelley Pride and Prejudiced Jane Austin

 Poetry: from "An Essay on Man by Alexander Pope" (p.
 524)